New Year’s Glasses : Our Long National Nightmare

 Their brilliant invention was those plastic, glow-in-the-dark, New Year’s Eve glasses shaped like the year.
 It turned out that Sclafani and Cicero really had come up with something:

 From David Letterman to The New York Times, the two local guys saw their creation publicized, although never attributed to them.

 The glasses would become the goofy icon that for the past two decades has been associated with the year-end celebration.
 Their first Glow-Year Glasses were marketed for 1991, and since then, Sclafani and Cicero have sold 1.2 million of them.

-So now, as we approach another New Year’s Eve, I thought it would be fun (and by fun, I mean embarrassed for society) to look and see how far we’ve come.
-Although invented and produced by 1991, there was no photographic proof (save for the photo in the header) readily available on the internet until 1998.
-Notice how the first couple of photos are the design created by our great founders.
+So now, as we approach another New Year’s Eve, we thought it would be fun (and by fun, we mean embarrassed for society) to look and see how far we’ve come.
+Although invented and produced by 1991, there was no photographic proof (save for the photo in the header) readily available on the internet until 1996.
+Notice how the first few photos are the design created by our great founders.

 In 2013, even the damn dogs were wearing them.
 But maybe there is hope, maybe the manufacturers have seen these photos, and realize how stupid everyone looks, and have decided to stop making these things.
-No such luck, as a simple Google Images search provides plenty of examples of 2018 designs.
+No such luck, as a simple Amazon search provides plenty of examples of 2019 designs.

 Since we’re stuck with these things for the foreseeable future, I guess we should wear them loud, proud, and super gay! (having or showing a merry, lively mood; festive)